 NASA has instituted a comprehensive commercialization survey/data-gathering process for firms with prior NASA SBIR/STTR awards.
 If the SBC has received any Phase III awards resulting from work on any NASA SBIR or STTR awards, provide the related Phase I or Phase II contract number, name of Phase III awarding agency, date of award, Funding Agreement number, amount, project title, and period of performance.
-The survey will also ask for firm financial, sales, and ownership information, as well as any commercialization success the firm has had as a result of SBIR or STTR awards.
+The survey will also ask for firm financial, sales, and ownership information, as well as any commercialization success the firm has had because of SBIR or STTR awards.
 This information must be updated annually during proposal submission via the EHB.
 This information will allow firms to demonstrate their ability to carry SBIR/STTR research through to achieve commercial success and allows agencies to track the overall commercialization success of their SBIR and STTR programs.
 The survey should be limited to the information requested above.
-An electronic form will be provided during the submission process.